 Analyzing 50B data points from 1.3B users

 The 2017 Product Benchmarks Report comes out today.
 In it, you can find industry-by-industry benchmarks that will show how average and elite mobile apps perform in key areas of product health such as usage, engagement, and retention.
 In this sneak preview of the conversion section of the report, you can see how your app compares to the competition in terms of getting users to the actions you want them to.
-To make sure you get the full report, just drop us your email here.
+To get the full updated report, just drop us your email here.

 There’s a reason for the quasi-religious language around conversion metrics.
 The leap of faith required to move from non-believer to an adherent is an enormous ask of any would-be customer.
 It’s one that requires knowing the customer well enough to have built a product they want and to present it in a way they cannot resist.